LedgeDash/unum/docs/ir.md

   Values: ["A-UnumIndex-0", "B-UnumIndex-1"]
 ```

-*The index is known a priori at compile time* because the directed graph that the IR express is static.
+*The index is known a priori at compile time* because the directed graph that the IR expresses is static.

 For dynamic patterns such as Map, Unum supports wildcard characters and globbing in the IR which expands at runtime.
 For instance, if S maps to many branches of A and the A's fan-in to B, A's IR would look like,

 ```yaml
 Name: A